• Dr. Jacono

 Dr. Jacono performed clinical research that was published to better define the angle of the proper vertical vector or direction of the lift.
 He found the ideal vertical facelift – the “Angle for Maximal Rejuvenation” – to be 60 degrees for patients with a mean age of 60 years old.
 As the age of the patient increases, the angle decreases.
 Conversely, patients younger than 60 years old will require a greater, more vertical facelift angle.

 Another innovation in deep plane facelifting Dr. Jacono has introduced to the plastic surgery literature is the ability to perform this technique through a smaller incision.
-Often referred to as a short scar or S-lift type incision, Dr. Jacono’s hybrid deep plane facelift is called a M.A.D.E. or “Minimal Access Deep Plane Extended” facelift.
+Often referred to as a short scar or S-lift type incision, Dr. Jacono’s hybrid technique is called a M.A.D.E. or “Minimal Access Deep Plane Extended” facelift.

-This approach leaves a deep plane facelift scar that is half the length of a typical facelift scar.
+This approach leaves a scar that is half the length of a typical facelift scar.
 It is hidden inside the tragus and behind the ear so it cannot be visualized, even when the hair is pulled back or placed in a ponytail.

-Since the deeper layer utilized in a deep plane facelift is fibrous and inelastic, unlike the skin which is very elastic, the deep plane facelift procedure has the most long-lasting result of any facelifting technique.
-Because it works on the structural elements of the face, the deep plane facelift is more durable than SMAS type facelifts, often lasting 10 years and beyond.
+Since the deeper layer utilized in a deep plane facelift is fibrous and inelastic, unlike the skin which is very elastic, the procedure has the most long-lasting result of any facelifting technique.
+Because it works on the structural elements of the face, the it is more durable than SMAS-type facelifts, often lasting 10 years and beyond.

-Deep plane facelift complications are rare.
-The most common complications from the deep plane facelift include nerve damage in the face, but studies have shown that this occurs in fewer than 1% of patients when the doctor is well-trained.
+Complications are rare.
+The most common complications include nerve damage in the face, but studies have shown that this occurs in fewer than 1% of patients when the doctor is well-trained.
 You can rest assured that Dr. Jacono is one of the most elite plastic surgeons in the nation.
 For more information about Dr. Jacono’s credentials, read below.

 Dr. Jacono has demonstrated his advanced deep plane facelift to plastic surgeons from all over the world in his state-of-the-art surgery center.
 In this picture, surgeons from Brazil, Portugal, Columbia, and Turkey are observing him perform a deep plane facelift.

-Over the course of almost two decades, Dr. Andrew Jacono has developed and pioneered the most advanced and comprehensive deep plane facelift that helps create natural results by lifting drooping cheeks, jawline and neck without the appearance of the stigmata of tightness that can occur with other facelifting techniques.
-Dr. Jacono has published multiple hallmark research studies on his extended deep plane facelift technique in the Aesthetic Surgery Journal, the leading peer-reviewed plastic surgery publication of the American Society of Aesthetic Plastic Surgeons.
+Over the course of almost two decades, Dr. Andrew Jacono has developed and pioneered the most advanced and comprehensive tecnique that helps create natural results by lifting drooping cheeks, jawline, and neck without the appearance of the stigmata of tightness that can occur with other facelifting techniques.
+Dr. Jacono has published multiple hallmark research studies on his extended deep-plane technique in the Aesthetic Surgery Journal, the leading peer-reviewed plastic surgery publication of the American Society of Aesthetic Plastic Surgeons.

-He has given lectures on deep plane facelifts at Harvard Medical School, Yale University, Stanford University, and the University of Pennsylvania.
-He has also delivered over 100 lectures on his extended deep plane facelift at the most important national and international plastic surgery symposia of the American Academy of Facial Plastic and Reconstructive Surgeons, the European Academy of Facial Plastic Surgeons, and the International Society of Aesthetic Plastic Surgeons.
+Dr. Jacono has given lectures at Harvard Medical School, Yale University, Stanford University, and the University of Pennsylvania.
+He has also delivered over 100 lectures on his deep plane facelifting at the most important national and international plastic surgery symposia of the American Academy of Facial Plastic and Reconstructive Surgeons, the European Academy of Facial Plastic Surgeons, and the International Society of Aesthetic Plastic Surgeons.

-He is considered an international expert in deep plane facelifting, and was recently selected as one of the 20 best facelifting surgeons worldwide to contribute to a textbook comparing their expert methods in facelift surgery.
+Considered an international expert in deep plane facelifting, he was recently selected as one of the 20 best facelifting surgeons worldwide to contribute to a textbook comparing their expert methods in facelift surgery called Face the Facts.

-He has performed over 1,500 deep plane facelifts and continues to teach his techniques by performing live demonstration surgeries all over the world.
+He has performed over 1,500 procedures and continues to teach his techniques by performing live demonstration surgeries all over the world.
 Hundreds of surgeons from six continents have traveled to observe Dr. Jacono perform his signature technique.

 Deep Plane Facelift vs. SMAS Facelift